Banaras Hindu University: Research centres

 Apart from specialised centres directly funded by DBT, DST, ICAR and ISRO, a large number of departments under the Institutes of Sciences, Engineering & Technology and Faculty of Social Sciences receive funding from the DST Fund for Improvement of Science & Technology Infrastructure (FIST) and the University Grants Commission (UGC) Special Assistance Programme (SAP).
 UGC SAP provides funds under its Centre of Advanced Study (CAS), Department of Special Assistance (DSA) and Departmental Research Support (DRS) programmes.

 The Centre for Genetic Disorders was established in 2008.
-The centre is a result of efforts of Rajiva Raman and his team who was granted a DBT-programme support in 2006 (2006-2011).
 This centre is involved in genetic diagnosis and counselling of cases referred from BHU hospital.
 The centre is engaged in research on various genetic disorders.
-It offers a one-year PG diploma course on Chromosomal, Genetic and Molecular Diagnostics.
-It also offers Ph.D. programmes.
+It offers Ph.D. programmes and a one-year PG diploma course on Chromosomal, Genetic and Molecular Diagnostics.

 The Centre for Interdisciplinary Mathematical Sciences (CIMS) focuses on research and education in mathematics, modelling and statistics.
 It was established under the management of the Faculty of Science, with support from the Department of Science and Technology (DST).
 The centre imparts post-graduate education and research with participation from the Department of Mathematics, Department of Statistics and Department of Computer Science of the Institute of Science and the Department of Applied Mathematics of the IIT-BHU.
 It regularly organises training programmes, workshops, seminars, and conferences.